crleonhard/Mothership/README.txt

 * Hlth =Health, Inj =Injury: max health, health lost
 * X: visual indicator of damage
 * Init: initiative order (if Strict Turn Order house rule enabled)
-* attacks and damage rolls can be dragged onto targets in CT
+* damage rolls can be dragged onto targets in CT
+	* NPCs have an Attacks dropdown from which damage rolls can be made
 	* if the corresponding house rules are enabled, wounds and panic checks resulting from damage will be applied to targets as appropriate
-* NPC entries have an Attacks dropdown from which damage rolls can be made

 ### Rolls
 * rollable fields can be double-clicked and are indicated by a die icon